falkaer/the-guide/m3_types/s4_bit_tricks.md

 remember how it works.
 It casts the float to an integer (long), and then manipulates the underlying bits through knowledge of the mantissa.
 It casts it back to a float, and then uses a single iteration of Newton's method for reducing the error.
-If you read the rest of the wiki, you will see there have been subsequent improvements to the accuracy, elimination of undefined behavior.
-The algorithm resulted in a four times faster execution than just getting the square root directly.
+If you read the rest of the wiki, you will see there have been subsequent improvements to the accuracy, elimination of undefined behavior, and so on.
+The algorithm resulted in a four times faster execution than just calling the square root directly and dividing.
 Short after, hardware implementations started cropping up which outperformed it both in performance and in accuracy.
 You can even find it in WGSL through calling
 ```inverseSqrt(data)```.